PlamenRog/Rogocol/README.md

 # Rogocol
-A VPN protocol written in c
+A VPN protocol written in go